 The Three doshas

-The three doshas namely vatha, pitta, and kapha are the forces in the material body responsible for all the physiological functions concerning to the human survival.
+The three doshas namely vata dosha, pitta dosha, and kapha dosha are the forces in the material body responsible for all the physiological functions concerning to the human survival.
 They exist in a delicate balance with each other, with the internal body environment and the external environment.
 Any shift in this delicate balance will cause pathological derangements in the body physiology.
 In other words, this is a cause of disease and infirmity.

 The association of the three doshas is not the same in all individuals.
 They exist in a wide range of permutations and combinations and are specific for an individual.
 This distinct dosha constitution of an individual is, according to the ayurvedic jargon called, his ‘dosha prakruthi’ or in lay person terms Ayurvedic Body Type.